BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 random_page_cost = 4.0          # Lower for SSD: set to 1.1
 ```

 **`pg_hba.conf`** — The Host-Based Authentication file.
 Controls *who* can connect, from *where*, and *how* they authenticate.
-There is no direct SQL Server equivalent — this level of granularity is handled by SQL Server's firewall rules + login security combined.
+There is no direct SQL Server equivalent, so this level of granularity is handled by SQL Server's firewall rules + login security combined.
 This file is covered in detail in Module 05.

 You can query and change most parameters at runtime without a restart: